RNG is a proven economic driver for local businesses, governments, and municipalities.

 Simply put, ‘carbon neutral’ means that no additional carbon is introduced to the atmosphere when RNG is used in the same way that natural gas is used.
 Fossil fuels always add CO2 or even more harmful methane to the atmosphere.
 The ‘recycled’ CO2 provides the resource for plants to grow, the plants are harvested, and the CO2 is returned to the atmosphere for re-use in a circular energy cycle: CO2 => Trees (biomass) => RNG => CO2 .

 REN’s RNG carbon emissions are evaluated on a complete lifecycle basis – as defined under BC’s CleanBC initiative and Low Carbon Fuels Standard – meaning that considering all inputs, like logging, transportation, processing compressing etc are considered.
-At that, the Carbon Intensity has been objectively determined by a 3rd party to be 0.425 grams of CO2 per MJ of RNG; basically, carbon neutral.
+At that, the carbon intensity has been objectively determined by a 3rd party to be only 7.0 gCO2e/MJ, at least 90% less than the CI for fossil natural gas, and REN is investigating future process enhancements to potentially reduce the CI even further .

 There will be additional traffic in the immediate vicinity of the Plant.
 However, the intersection of Hwy 3B and the Plant entrance will be modified to accommodate the additional traffic safely.
 The plant’s primary product is injected directly into the natural gas pipeline on the property, so no delivery trucks will be required.